juju/docs/src/en/machine-auth.md

    `import-ssh-key`)
  - be in possession of the corresponding private SSH key

-See [Models access][multiuser-models-access] for information on managing user permissions.
+See [Model access][multiuser-models-access] for information on managing user permissions.

 In terms of the private key, the easiest way to ensure it is used is to have it